younaman/ImplicitPermission/README.md

 # ImplicitPermission Analysis

 This is a toolkit for analyzing implicit permissions in kubernetes.
+This artifact is intended solely for security analysis and research.
+It does not include exploit code designed to defeat or bypass security systems

 In  our approach, there are three parts, namely Resource Identification, Explicit Permission Analysis and Implicit Permission Analysis.